On the regularity of deformed extremal horizons: Regularity of the geometry

 leading to the following geodesic equation

 We now restrict our attention to null geodesics with ${\cal L}=0$ ($\Longleftrightarrow \dot\varphi =0$) and using \eqref{geod1} into \eqref{geod2}, the final system of ODE reads

 There is the typical divergence at the horizon for $\dot t$, at finite affine parameter, implying that $t$ is not a good coordinate.
 However, there is a more worrying problem at the equation for $\ddot\theta$, because the last term on the righthand side of Eq.~\eqref{eq:thetaddot} diverges at the horizon, {\em unless $FH=R^2(r)$}, and this cannot be cured with any extension of the coordinate $\theta$.
 Therefore, we conclude that, despite the absence of scalar curvature singularities, spacetimes that do not satisfy Eq.~\eqref{eq:Hor_constr} are pathological as there are incomplete geodesics.
+This condition is also necessary for higher dimensional spacetimes as shown in Appendix~\ref{sec:AppendixB}

 In summary, there exist fully regular perturbations of static spherically-symmetric spacetimes with extremal horizons that keep staticity and axial symmetry of type \eqref{metric1}, with both regular curvature and well-behaved null geodesics near the horizon, {\em as long as condition \eqref{eq:Hor_constr} is met.}